Contents On This Page

 Push Cuticle Back With Orange Stick

-The pointed end can be used to take away debris or grime underneath your nails, while the slant ends can as we be used to push back your cuticle.
+The pointed end can be used to take away debris or grime underneath your nails, while the slant ends can be used to pushing back your cuticle.

 To use, be sure that your nails are well moisturized also, try not to push too hard especially if you have tough cuticles.